MojoliciousDotIO/mojolicious.io/blog/2017/12/10/day-10-give-the-customer-what-they-want/index.markdown

 %= highlight 'Perl' => include -raw => 'reindeer.t'

 In it you can see each file type maps to a set of stash values.
-The test cases use a varity of ways to request the different response types.
+The test cases use a variety of ways to request the different response types.

 N.B.
 I like showing test cases as examples because it not only shows the code, it shows how to test it and what the expected responses should be.

 ## A More Advanced Case

-To demonstrate how powerful this mechanism, let me show you some code that I wrote for a previous job.
+To demonstrate how powerful this mechanism is, let me show you some code that I wrote for a previous job.
 That company was friendly to Open Source and so it lives on CPAN as [Mojolicious::Plugin::ReplyTable](https://metacpan.org/pod/Mojolicious::Plugin::ReplyTable).
 I won't copy and paste the whole module, you can see it on [Github](https://github.com/jberger/Mojolicious-Plugin-ReplyTable/blob/master/lib/Mojolicious/Plugin/ReplyTable.pm).